 Outdoor Learning Week

 Every year our school has a whole week where every lesson takes place outdoors on our school field or in our forest or in a tent.
 During Outdoor Learning Week, we consolidate the learning which has taken place in the Forest School as well as explore all the areas of the curriculum in an outdoor setting.
-Have a look at the photos in our gallery.
 We love Outdoor Week!

 Forest School Information and Training

 If you are interested in the history and ethos of Forest Schools, you might find this link interesting: